 The review began with the Terraform/Terragrunt configuration, which manages infrastructure objects at the level of public clouds.
 Next, we introduce our typical Kubernetes cluster maintenance and management, including ArgoCD configuration, our Helm chart set, and monitoring configuration.
 Then, we show which components of the project are running, where they are, and how they are deployed.
 We often review all the namespaces one by one with the team, so as not to miss any detail.

 This is a long process, but it is very important.
 It can be divided into several parts so that the other team can revise and carefully re-read the source code of the configuration that we have just talked about.

-If a team doesn’t have enough experience with some of the tools we used or engineers have different levels of knowledge, we practice online or offline master classes—Brainwashing by Evil Martians.
-We shape the agenda specifically for the needs and topics of a particular project.
+If a team doesn’t have enough experience with some of the tools we use, or when engineers have different levels of knowledge, we hold online or offline master classes—and we’ve been doing that for close to ten years.
+Further, we shape the agenda specifically for the needs and topics of a particular project.

 Migrate all integrations and repositories correctly

 The next important step is to move all repositories with code and the Terraform and Kubernetes configuration to another organization on GitHub owned and managed by the new team.
 Evil Martians always split their “infrastructure” repository into two: one with a base configuration and one with a private configuration for each project.
 (This way, we can always keep the basic configuration up-to-date and guarantee planned regular updates).
 When we hand over a project, we make a copy of the latest revision, paste it to the client’s GitHub organization, and switch ArgoCD to work with it.